krinsdeath/Cooldowns/README.md

 =========
 Info
 ----
-*Cooldowns v1.0.0* - Configurable command cooldowns and warmups
+*Cooldowns v1.0.1* - Configurable command cooldowns and warmups

 *   by **krinsdeath**

->   This code is licensed under the *don't be a douche* code.
+>   This plugin is released under the *don't be a douche* license.
+You may view, use, or modify the source
->   You may use this code in any way you see fit, except for
+>   code in any way you see fit, but must maintain any reference to me (**krinsdeath**) in the source
->   monetary gain or business use.
-If you intend to use or modify
->   this work, you must mention me in the source code as the
+>   code for your project.
+Additionally, you must attribute the project to me in the thread in which you distribute your project.
->   original author.
-This software is presented as-is, and I give
->   no guarantee as to the stability or safety of operating it.
->   The source code is freely available.

 Cooldowns 1.0.0 is a complete rework of the original project.
 It's easier to configure, more powerful, and in every way, better.